mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 device compatible with the AIWS family of weapons.
-Drum magazines are sometimes used, but this makes the weapon clumsy and is favoured only when the support weapon is mounted on a pintle or similar mounting.
+Drum magazines are sometimes used, but this makes the weapon clumsy and is favored only when the support weapon is mounted on a pintle or similar mounting.
 •  (D)Assault Variant: Some users choose to configure the weapon with an assault barrel,